khakhalin/notes/Dictionary.md

 **MCMC** (ml) Markov Chain Monte-Carlo.
 See [[13_MC]].

 # N

+**NMF** (text): Non-negative Matrix Factorization, V=WH + U, where W and H are non-negative, and also typically V is alot×alot, but W is alot×little, and H is little×alot (similar to other dimensionality reduction techniques).
+Often used with text analysis.

 **noSQL** - a general word for non-relational [[database]]s, not tabular-based, good for realtime big data.
 May work with documents, key-values, wide-columns, graphs.
 Have lower guarantees on consistency (stale reads: updates don't update immediately), which can lead to data loss. [wiki](https://en.wikipedia.org/wiki/NoSQL)